Panmind/jquery-ajax-nav/README.md

     rackup -p 8080

 Then point your browser to http://localhost:8080/ and click around.
 Source files are in the `demo/` directory.
+Please note that the Rack backend is necessary to navigate the demo without errors: the forms work only when there's a backend answering to POST requests and the demo home page must be handled differently whether the client request comes from XHR or not.

 Full-fledged demo
 -----------------